 Dreams do come true!

 As a Cub nut I took the long nine and half hours trip to the birth place of the Piper Cub, Lock Haven, PA.
 I picked the weekend of the third annual RC Cub fly-in.
 Had a great time with them and enjoyed the trip and the Piper Museum.
-For some time I had been looking for an L-4 as my next scale project.
+For some time, I had been looking for an L-4 as my next scale project.
 I guess you could refer to the L-4 as an early Spy Plane as they would relay war info back to the ground.
 Piper made several different versions of the L-4 which started as a modified J3 Cub, and then was modified with a large greenhouse looking cabin area.
-Different models where equipped with different types of radios and, some did not have radios.
+Different models were equipped with different types of radios and, some did not have radios.

 While at the Piper Museum, I picked up a DVD called The Cub that roared.
 The video was shot one year at the Cub homecoming called Sentimental Journey.
 In the middle of the video was this L-4 that looked like it had just rolled out of the plant.
 The owner talked about all the items they collected to build it back to the war time days.
 This was what I was looking for.
-After several months of trying to track down the owner of the plane I made contact with Dick Hall in April of 06 to ask about modeling his plane.
+After several months of trying to track down the owner of the plane I contacted Dick Hall in April of 06 to ask about modeling his plane.
 With the Plane being 6 hours away I knew this would not be an easy project for collecting my documentation.
 The owner took some photos to help me get started.
 Some have asked why I picked this plane when I had two L-4’s in my backdoor.
 I like all the old details that the owners had put into restoring this plane and I wanted to copy those details in the model.
 So now the doorway was open to start getting the documentation info I needed.
-I have read several articles on scale contest and everyone says to find you subject first then your 3 views before you build.
+I have read several articles on scale contest, and everyone says to find you subject first then your 3 views before you build.
 I collected several 3 views of the different versions of the L-4.
 In the middle of all the web surfing I came across some Piper drawings for the full scale.
-Being an AutoCAD drafter I started drawing the plans for the L-4.
+Being an AutoCAD drafter, I started drawing the plans for the L-4.
 I could not tell you the number of hours I have put into the plans for them to be of true scale outline.

 With most of the plane in the bones, I made my first visit to see the L-4 in January of 07 and took photos of everything I could think of.
 After all digital photos are cheap, but shortly found items I had missed.
 After meeting with the owner, his wife and son I felt like I had known them all my life.
 Now it was back home to make the model look like the full scale.
 I have been asked how many hours do I have in it, I lost count in the first year.
 Personally I would hate to know the number of hours.
 It has been in the works on and off for 3 years.
 Some of the details on the plane I would try a couple different ways to see what would work best.